-Ask a question to our specialist team of immigration solicitors for free immigration advice online or book an appointment online for detailed immigration advice with our specialist immigration solicitors for challenging the UKVI decision by way of Judicial Review.
+Our specialist team of immigration solicitors can provide free, 5-minute one-off advice about challenging your UK visa refusal decision through a Judicial Review (JR).
+Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration Judicial Review solicitors concerning challenging the refusal of your UK visa and immigration application.

 Our specialist team of immigration solicitors can act for your Judicial Review (JR) against the Home Office UKVI on no win no fee basis which means you will not have to pay our legal costs if you do not succeed in your Judicial Review and if we do succeed in the Judicial Review (JR) we will recover our legal costs from the Home Office UKVI.

-The no win no fee agreement does not cover disbursements or third party costs e.g. court fee and Barrister fee in relation to your Judicial Review proceedings and you will have to pay such costs for us to prepare and issue the Judicial Review proceedings.
-If we recover our legal costs from the Home Office UKVI in the event of succeeding in Judicial Review proceedings, the disbursement which you would have paid would be refunded back to you as such disbursements will also be recovered from the Home Office UKVI.
-However, if we are not able to recover our legal costs from the Home Office UKVI, you will not be able to get the refund of court fee and the Barrister's fees.
-It is also important that if you fail in your Judicial Review claim, the court may order legal costs of the Home Office UKVI to be paid by you.
+The No Win, No Fee agreement does not cover disbursements or third-party costs, e.g. court fees and barrister fees in relation to your Judicial Review proceedings, and you will have to pay such costs for us to prepare and issue the Judicial Review proceedings.
+If we recover our legal costs from the Home Office UKVI in the event of succeeding in Judicial Review proceedings, the disbursement which you would have paid would be refunded to you, as such disbursements will also be recovered from the Home Office UKVI.
+However, if we are not able to recover our legal costs from the Home Office UKVI, you will not be able to recover the court fee and the Barrister's fees.
+It is also important that if you fail in your Judicial Review claim, the court may order the legal costs of the Home Office UKVI to be paid by you.

-Please note that we will only take on your case on no win no fee basis if we find that there are good grounds to challenge the unlawful decision of the Home Office UKVI.
+Please note that we will only take on your case on a No Win, No Fee basis if we find that there are good grounds to challenge the unlawful decision of the Home Office UKVI.

 How To Apply For Permission For Judicial Review (JR)?